nichoth/events/README.md

 ## http

-Take an object of async functions and emit events on the given bus
+Take an async function and return a new function that emits events on the given bus

 ### example
 ```js